EasyLion05/Neural-Network-SMS-Text-Classifier/README.md

 test_dataset = test_dataset.batch(BATCH_SIZE).prefetch(tf.data.AUTOTUNE) )

 # Problem description
-Copied and modified from this Google Colab
+Copied and modified from Free code camp

 In this challenge, you need to create a machine learning model that will classify SMS messages as either "ham" or "spam".
 A "ham" message is a normal message sent by a friend.
 A "spam" message is an advertisement, or a message sent by a company.